geopython/pygeoapi.io/docs/community/index.md

 pygeoapi service providers (core development, support, training) can be found on the [Service Providers page](service-providers/).

 Service providers are also listed on the [OSGeo Service Provider Directory](https://www.osgeo.org/service-providers).

+## Swag

+pygeoapi swag (t-shirts, hoodies, stickers, etc.) are available and can be purchased via the [OSGeo Redbubble shop](https://www.redbubble.com/shop/ap/146590645).

 ## GitHub (Wiki, Issues, Code)